-^{} Tumor volumes are mean ± standard deviation for 5 tumors/group.
-Animals sacrificed at 4 hr.
+\ Tumor volumes are mean ± standard deviation for 5 tumors/group.
+Animals sacrificed at 4 hr. + Hypoxic fractions are taken from Moulder 1984 Vol10 P695-712 for tumors of comparable size.

 In individual KHT tumors or RIF1 tumors, there was no correlation between regional flow and regional FMISO retention at 4 hr after tracer injection.
-The r2-values for KHT and RIF1 tumors were 0.0 and 0.05, respectively.
+The r-values for KHT and RIF1 tumors were 0.0 and 0.05, respectively.
 Regional blood flow did not correlate with FMISO retention in normal tissues that retained high levels of FMISO, specifically in liver (a principal site of nitroimidazole metabolism) and kidney (the main route of excretion) nor in tissues such as muscle and brain.

 The mouse biodistribution studies described above provided useful information about relative tumor FMISO distribution at a single time post-injection and demonstrated T:B ratios adequate for PET imaging.
 Tumor bearing rats have also been imaged dynamically to provide biodistribution data for all tissues after sacrifice.
-The well-characterized 36B10 transplantable rat glioma was grown subcutaneously in Fischer rats34 to obtain time-activity data for tumors and blood up to 2 hr after FMISO injection.
-These studies showed that tumors steadily accumulated [3H]FMISO activity that exceeded levels in blood after ~20 min.
+The well-characterized 36B10 transplantable rat glioma was grown subcutaneously in Fischer rats to obtain time-activity data for tumors and blood up to 2 hr after FMISO injection.
+These studies showed that tumors steadily accumulated [H]FMISO activity that exceeded levels in blood after ~20 min.